Lorne Historical Society and history centre

 - To store, compile and publish historical records relating to the history of the Lorne district.

-From its beginnings in 1969, the Lorne Historical Society has documented the history of the township and surrounding district, gathering facts, photographs and assorted merchandise from the region’s rich past.
-Various publications and books about Lorne’s history are the work of historical society members who have also played a leading role in a heritage walk which tracks the town’s indigenous and European heritage and historic landmarks and the tales that accompany those landmarks.
+From its beginnings in 1969, the Lorne Historical Society has documented the history of the township and surrounding district, gathering facts, photographs and artefacts from the region’s rich past.

-Lorne would not be what it is today without the efforts of numerous families which have their roots in the coastal village, and The Great Ocean Road has opened Lorne up to the rest of the world, carrying a ceaseless stream of visitors from across the nation and overseas.
+Lorne would not be what it is today without the efforts of numerous families which have their roots in the coastal village, and The Great Ocean Road has opened Lorne up to the rest of the world, bringing visitors from across the nation and overseas.
 The incredible story of The Great Ocean Road, recognised on the Australian National Heritage List, is the centrepiece of The Great Ocean Road Heritage Centre.